We hear hackathon organizers complain time and time again that they just can’t seem to attract enough developers to their hackathon.

 By offering several prizes, you can drastically increase the number of registrations and submissions, as more people feel that they could be in for a chance to win.

 Easy!
-Get partners and sponsors on board whose names developers will recognise and make use of their marketing, logos, social media channels.
+Get partners and sponsors on board whose names developers will recognize and make use of their marketing, logos, and social media channels.

 It’s a fool-proof and simple way to instantly enhance the prestige of your hackathon and attract talented developers.

-Even if you manage to gather the brightest and most ambitious participants to your hackathon, your event can quickly lose its steam if there’s nothing to inspire them.
+Even if you manage to gather the brightest and most ambitious participants for your hackathon, your event can quickly lose its steam if there’s nothing to inspire them.

 Here are a few things you can do to create an inspiring environment for your hackathon: